-- Council is preparing a Local Housing Strategy in accordance with the Western City District Plan (Planning Priority W5) which will provide housing supply with access to jobs, services and public transport to meet existing and future demand of the community and having regard to cross boundary housing markets. - 1.2 Council is investigating the following issues as part of the Local Housing Strategy: secondary dwellings, occupancy rates, demand for car parking, current and potential dwelling supply, impacts on services, site coverage and effects on overland flow and environment. - 1.3 Council will review its LEP and update planning controls to implement the recommendations and directions made in the Local Housing Strategy and reflected in this statement. - 1.4 Council is working with the GSC to deliver Council's medium and long term housing strategy targets in coordination with the councils within the Western City District, taking into account infrastructure timing and capacity. - Council will monitor, review and update the Local Housing Strategy to ensure it remains relevant.
-1.5
+- 1.1 Council is preparing a Local Housing Strategy in accordance with the Western City District Plan (Planning Priority W5) which will provide housing supply with access to jobs, services and public transport to meet existing and future demand of the community and having regard to cross- boundary housing markets. - 1.2 Council is investigating the following issues as part of the Local Housing Strategy in relation to secondary dwellings: occupancy rates, demand for car parking, current and potential dwelling supply, impacts on services, site coverage, urban tree canopy cover, urban heat island effect and effects on stormwater runoff. - 1.3 Council will review its Local Environmental Plan and update planning controls to implement the recommendations and directions made in the Local Housing Strategy and reflected in this statement. - 1.4 Council is working with the GSC to deliver Council's medium and long- term housing strategy targets in coordination with the councils within the Western City District, taking into account infrastructure timing and capacity. - 1.5 Council will monitor, review and update the Local Housing Strategy to ensure it remains relevant.

-DELIVER GREATER HOUSING DIVERSITY AND AFFORDABILITY TO MEET THE CHANGING NEEDS OF THE COMMUNITY.
+DELIVER GREATER HOUSING DIVERSITY AND AFFORDABILITY TO MEET THE CHANGING NEEDS OF THE COMMUNITY

 Out of 10 dwellings in Fairfield City, 7 are detached houses, 2 are medium density and 1 is an apartment.
-As the City grows and renews, a higher proportion of children and families, and culturally diverse residents will be living in apartments with a mix of incomes and housing tenures.
-Well planned density can be highly beneficial, especially for families living close to public transport and work, as well as shops and amenities such as health and child care.
+As the City grows and renews, we expect a higher proportion of children and families, and culturally diverse residents, to be living in apartments with a mix of incomes and housing tenures.
+Well-planned density can be highly beneficial, especially for families living close to public transport and work, as well as shops and amenities such as health facilities and child care centres.

-Within Fairfield, much of the higher density housing stock is occupied by families, especially those on lower incomes.
-Apartments are often assumed to be the homes of single households or young couples and 'empty nesters' and are not often associated as the homes of children.
-Five in ten households who rent in Fairfield City are doing so within the private rental market.
-Of those five households, four are experiencing rental stress.
+Apartments are often assumed to be the homes of single households or young couples and 'empty nesters' and are therefore not associated with being the homes of children.
+But the reality within Fairfield is that much of the higher-density housing stock is occupied by families, especially those on lower incomes.
+Five in 10 households who rent in Fairfield City are doing so within the private rental market.
+Of those 5 households, 4 are experiencing rental stress.